 “As a child, I was always cooking with my grandmother, aunts, and uncles.
 My grandmother, who cooked every day for everyone, is the reason I decided to become a chef,” Chef Onika says.
 “Those gatherings were filled with love, comfort, and a sense of community.
 Experiencing that from a young age made me realize that I wanted to be part of it when I grew older.”

 While she loved to cook, one of Chef Onika’s favorite foods to make while growing up was monkey bread, a soft and sticky pastry that’s sweetened with cinnamon.
 This breakfast treat became a family favorite at gatherings, leaving lasting memories that inspired her pursuit of a culinary career.
-Eventually, this led her to enroll at ICE, where she initially focused on savory cuisine.
+Eventually, this led her to enrollment at ICE, where she initially focused on savory cuisine.

 However, when the curriculum shifted to pastries, Chef Onika fell in love with the precision required in baking.
 Her instructors emphasized that unlike savory cooking, where adjustments can be made on a whim, pastry demands exact measurements and careful balance.